jwsohn/jwsohn.github.io/_posts/scratch/croatia.markdown

           anything to do in this tourist city.
         - Winter in eastern europe: much rain.
 We were lucky to have only one rainy day during a whole week of travel.
+        - Split as harbor: reduced ferry schedule.
+No access to Hvar and other Dalmatian islands.